algomo/knowledge-base/docs/docs/tools/Products Tool.md

 - providing product recommednations based on their needs,
 - helping them discover what products are available,
-- provididing detailed information about products,
+- providing detailed information about products,
 - and comparing products side by side.

 ## Overview